New returnUrl format in payment API with enhanced security

 What's new

-Payment API requests' got enhanced security: for every payment request, the returnUrl now has a unique generated hash param.
+Payment API requests' got enhanced security: for every payment request, the returnUrl now has a unique generated hash (timestamp and key params).

 The returnUrl defines a specific link where your payment app redirects customers after they complete the transaction.